jmhill91/animefinder/README.md

 Other possible solutions for dealing with large amounts of data:
 - Use a different database management system
 - Elastic Search
-- Pagination during API design
+- Use of pagination in API design